junxit/us-congress-bills-113/metadata.md

 - 2014-11-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8144)
 - 2014-11-20 — The previous question was ordered pursuant to the rule. (consideration: CR H8143)
 - 2014-11-20 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2014-12-01 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.